yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [May.
 2024] &nbsp; One conference paper on self-explaining rationalization is accepted.
 - [Apr.
 2023] &nbsp; One journal paper on Linguistic knowledge is accepted.
 - [Oct.
 2022] &nbsp; 🏆 We won the First Prize (1st place) - CMRC2022@CCL2022, Chinese Information Processing Society (CIPS), China!
 - [May.
-2022] &nbsp; Two journal papers on machine reading comprehension are accepted.
+2022] &nbsp; One journal paper on machine reading comprehension and one journal paper on text semantic matching are accepted.
 - [May.
 2021] &nbsp; One conference paper on explainable evaluation is accepted.

 # 📝 Selected Publications